 In Skáldskaparmal Snorri gives a list of names for Loki.
 The last is “the wrangler with Heimdall and Skadi.”
 He also tells us that Loki and Heimdall will fight at Ragnarök, and kill each other.

 As you can see from the picture above, Heimdall and Loki are enemies, opposed forces, order and chaos.
 I can see how Loki fits into this, but why Heimdall in particular?
 (Although considering what Loki gets up to in the Thor and Avengers movies, “mischief” seems a very mild description of his activities.)

 Loki is, as most of us know, the trickster god of the Norse, the “rouser of tales” who stirs things up and causes trouble.
 Up until the final confrontation between gods and giants, Loki can usually be trusted to end up on the right side, but he is always being pulled between his ties to the gods and his paternal kin, the giants.

 Heimdall, on the other hand, is the guardian of the gods, who stands ready at Himminbjorg, Heaven-Fort, near the rainbow bridge between worlds.
-While Odin tells us in Grimnismal that Heimdall lives there and “guards the cult places” and “drinks the happy mead”, Snorri tells us the he “guards the bridge from mountain giants”.
+Odin tells us in Grimnismal that Heimdall lives there and “guards the cult places” and “drinks the happy mead”, while Snorri, writing in prose, tells us the he “guards the bridge from mountain giants”.
 (LIndow: 174)

 We know from the Old Norse sources that Loki and Heimdall kill each other at Ragnarök, and that each pairing of god and giant is meaningful.
 (Thor, for example, has a rematch with the World Serpent, whom he has tangled with twice before.)